iraprabhu05/Spotify-Playlist-Analyzer/README.md

 Backend: Python with Flask

-Spotify Web API for retrieving user and playlist data
+API: Spotify Web API for retrieving user and playlist data